electrichive/waggledance/index.md

-# The Electric Hive Programmer's Learning Guide
+# The Waggle Dance - A Guide to Programming

 # Intro